Empowering your clients, customers or colleagues by giving them access to your automated documents is a feature that is native to ClauseBase.

 Similarly, you can specify a CC email address, by inserting a “notification-email-cc” tag in some question.

-Note that this question-based approach towards changing the email address allows you to dynamically choose the email address, by inserting relevant conditions.
+This question-based approach towards changing the email address allows you to dynamically choose the email address, by inserting relevant conditions.

 Interactive preview.
 When enabled, the Q&A will be interactive, i.e. the resulting document/binder will be shown at the right side of the screen (which is the default setting when you fill in Q&As).
 Disabling this option can be useful if, for some reason, you do not want users to actually be able to see the resulting document.